fac3m4n/estate-web3/README.md

 ## Contracts 📜

-- **tUSDC.sol**: Test USDC token on Arbitrum Sepolia used for transactions on the platform
+- **tUSDC.sol**: Test BUSD token on Binance Smart Chain used for transactions on the platform
 - **PropertyNFT.sol**: Represents a property as NFT and manages its ownership and transfer.
 - **Marketplace.sol**: Manages the buying and selling of properties, including the creation of listings, bidding, and settlement.
 - **MarketplaceFractional.sol**: Manages the fractional ownership of properties, including the creation of fractional listings, bidding, and settlement.